Edited by: Keri Stooksbury

 - If you provide false information on your application, there is almost no chance you will be approved.
 This shows you cannot be trusted to answer the arrival questions honestly at a port of entry.

 - If you have been convicted of a criminal offense, you won’t necessarily be denied.
 It depends on the severity of the crime and how long ago your conviction was.
-In general, you stand a better chance of approval if the crime was over 10 years ago.
+You generally stand a better chance of approval if the crime was over 10 years ago.

 - If you have any pending criminal charges, you likely won’t be approved.

 - If you have been convicted of a DUI, the chances you will be approved are very slim.
-The Canadian government takes driving under the influence cases much more seriously than the United States.
-That said, there is some anecdotal evidence of successful approval with a previous DUI arrest.
+The Canadian government takes driving under the influence cases much more seriously than the U.S. That said, there is some anecdotal evidence of successful approval with a previous DUI arrest.

-- If you are inadmissible to the United States for any reason, you will not be approved for a NEXUS card.
+- If you are inadmissible to the U.S. for any reason, you will not be approved for a NEXUS card.
 This could include previous violations, customs issues, or immigration issues.

 - As a general blanket statement, if you are unable to prove to either country that you are a low-risk traveler, you will not be approved.